Optimal Transport Event Representation for Anomaly Detection: Optimal Transport Representation and Derived Features

-From the high-dimensional OT representation, we further extract features using a principal component analysis (PCA).
-For a sample dataset with 5k background and 5k signal events randomly selected from R\&D1 or R\&D2, the leading four modes account for almost $60\%$ of the variance, and $100$ modes suffice to capture more than $95\%$ of total data variance; see Fig.~\ref{fig:pca_variance_plot}.
-Accordingly, we construct a new feature set from the first hundred PCA components of the OT representation, which serves as additional high-level inputs for anomaly detection.
+From the high-dimensional OT representation, we further extract features using a simple principal component analysis (PCA).
+For a diagnostic sample consisting of 5k background and 5k signal events randomly selected from R\&D1 or R\&D2, the leading four modes account for almost $60\%$ of the variance, while approximately $100$ modes suffice to capture more than $95\%$ of total data variance; see Fig.~\ref{fig:pca_variance_plot}.
+Note that this diagnostic sample serves only to illustrate the variance structure of the OT representation and plays no role in the anomaly detection analysis.
+Instead, for each signal injection level in the IAD analysis, the PCA basis is fitted exclusively on the corresponding unlabeled training sample $A_1+A_2$, without access to event-level signal/background labels.
+The test sets $B_1$ and $B_2$ are subsequently projected onto this training-defined basis, with the first $k$ principal components used as the OT$_k$ feature set.

+To further characterize the physical information encoded in the OT representation, we compare the leading OT PCA modes with standard jet observables using Pearson correlations and mutual information, which respectively probe linear and nonlinear relationships; the results are summarized in Table~\ref{tab:ot_correlations} in the Appendix.
+We find that the OT features are partially correlated with jet masses and higher-order $N$-subjettiness ratios, consistent with the known geometric relation between OT and subjettiness.
+However, the correlations and mutual information values remain far from saturated, indicating that the OT representation captures overlapping but complementary information beyond that contained in jet mass and subjettiness.
+This interpretation is further supported by the improved performance observed when OT features are combined with standard observables in the following section.